intel/BDTK/docs/user/quick-start.rst

    hive.hdfs.host=${your-hdfs-host}
    hive.hdfs.port=${your-hdfs-port}

-c. launch the BDTK worker
+c. launch the presto native worker

 ::

    $ {path-to-presto}/presto-native-execution/_build/release/presto_cpp/main/presto_server --v=1 --logtostderr=1 --etc_dir=${path-to-your-etc-directory}

-When you see "Announcement succeeded: 202" printed to the console, the BDTK worker has successfully connected to the coordinator.
+When you see "Announcement succeeded: 202" printed to the console, the presto native worker has successfully connected to the coordinator.

 Run with released package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 From the release note of BDTK: https://github.com/intel/BDTK/releases , you can download the package of presto_server binary file and libraries.
-You can directly run BDTK worker with them to skip compiling step.
+You can directly run presto native worker with them to skip compiling step.

 1. Unzip the package